jeffreytdmorgan/Mabtech-Iris-Data-Sheet-Creator/README.md

 # Mabtech-Iris-Data-Sheet-Creator
-Used to automate Mabtech Iris results for use in Excel.
+Used to automate data analysis for Mabtech Iris results for use in Excel.